Raphael-Steimvacher/convert/README.md

 ## description

-Convert é um app onde podemos fazer a conversão de moedas (USD, EUR e GDP) para reais.
+Convert is an app that allows you to convert currencies (USD, EUR, and GDP) to BRL

-## techlogies
+## technologies

 * HTML
 * CSS